 7. Use Cryptography wisely

-Hacked cryptography is the most common threat to mobile applications, so encrypting data or password hashing does not necessarily mean that the program is secure.
 Weak or hacked algorithms should be avoided and it is worth making sure that the program does not use them.
 These algorithms include MD5, MD4, SHA1, BLOWFISH, RC2 і RC4.
 Cryptography is a strong security element in mobile applications, and, therefore, it can protect applications and data under proper usage.

 8. Perform Penetration Testing